Melanie McLane

 Code of Ethics and Fair Housing: A Powerhouse Couple

 All of the evaluations were very positive – 5’s across the board (on a 1 – 5 scale).
-We had a lot of comments on her fun personality, her level of experience and knowledge and engagement with the class.
-All of that is even better considering one of the classes met the NAR ethics requirements!” - Emily Archer MBA, Director of Education, Boise Regional REALTORS®
+We had a lot of comments on her fun personality, her level of experience and knowledge and engagement with the class!” - Emily Archer MBA, Director of Education, Boise Regional REALTORS®

 Dirt, Bricks and Lies: Land, Construction and Common Misconceptions